feature request #7899

 Im Vergleich zu meinem Vorschlag habe ich zu Mastogloia wulffii im TaxEditor Mastogloia wulffiae neu angelegt, dieselben Autoren neu ausgewählt, dieselbe Referenz neu ausgewählt, dieselben RefDetails eingegeben, für Mastogloia wulffii Name Relationship= is original spelling for Mastogloia wulffiae angelegt und Rule Considered sowie Reference ausgewählt.
 Das ist deutlich aufwändiger als der oben genannte Vorschlag.

-#4 Updated by Andreas Kohlbecker about 1 month ago
+#4 Updated by Andreas Kohlbecker 3 months ago

 - Status changed from New to Resolved

 - % Done changed from 0 to 50

 #6 Updated by Wolf-Henning Kusber 3 months ago

 - File picture294-1.png View added

 - Assignee changed from Wolf-Henning Kusber to Andreas Kohlbecker

 - % Done changed from 50 to 70

 Working with orthographic variants reveals an error in the specification:

 Label "Corrected name" is not clear because the correct name is not labelled as correct name.
 To make clear that the "Corrected name" is not itself corrected but was the original spelling to be corrected it should be called "Incorrect name" (see screen shot).
 That makes sense with regard to the respective article of the ICN.